 Indicate which employers contacted the institution about offering the proposed program.
+To be completed Fall 2021

 Indicate the composition of the program advisory committee, including the number of members, professional background of members, topics to be considered by the members, meeting schedule (annually, bi-annually, quarterly), institutional representative, etc.